Frontend Performance: Core Web Vitals in 2026

 Mobile-specific

-RUM (Real-User Monitoring) tells you actual user experience; lab tools (Lighthouse) miss it.
+- RUM is truth.
+Real-user monitoring captures actual user experience; lab tools (Lighthouse) miss real-world variability.

 Antipatterns